 5. Use image optimization and caching plugins and/or services

 Optimization can convert your images into a significantly smaller file size without significantly compromising quality even when zoomed up.
-Caching can deliver even progressive images fasters.
-WP QuickDraw uses different, complementary technologies but still integrates those advantages directly into a faster user experience.
+Caching can deliver even progressive images faster.
+WP QuickDraw uses different, complementary technologies compared to image optimization and caching but still integrates those advantages directly into a faster visitor experience.

 6. Use your WP QuickDraw Dashboard to “game” your website for highest performance.